jumpsuit/jumpstate/README.md

   name: 'myState' // This name is used in redux actions and for debugging.
 Defaults to a random unique short_id if not specified
   detached: false // If a state is detached it will not attempt to use redux.
 Defaults to `false`
   autoAssign: true // Jumpstate auto assign's your action returns into a new state instance to maintain state immutability. eg. `Object.assign({}, state, newState)`  If you would like to manage your own immutability, set this to false.
+  actionsOnly: false // If you would rather your jumpstate behave like an action creator, set this option to `true`, call an action with a payload, and you will receive a dispatchable action.
 }, {
   initial: {},
   ...actions